 - Do not place brush, leaves or other vegetation on streets with curbing.

-Illegal dumping into storm drains should be reported to the Stormwater and Environmental Services Division.
+- Report illegal dumping into storm drains to the Stormwater and Environmental Services Division.